 To remove dangling images that are most recent and untagged, we will use the “docker remove all images” command as shown here:

 docker image prune

-To delete images that are present in the existent containers that are also tagged, we can use this:
+However, to remove Docker images that are present in existent containers that are also tagged, we can use this:

 docker image prune –a

 If you wish to remove all images, for example, that may fall under a specific time frame, use the command:

 If you to know more about –filter flags, check out the official documentation page.

 PRO TIP: In order to force executing any “remove” command at any given time, use the -f or –force flag.